massalabs/massa-standards/units.md

 ### Gas

 Gas is a virtual unit used to measure the computational complexity of executing transactions on the Massa blockchain.
 Each operation requires a certain amount of Gas, and the amount of Gas consumed is proportional to the computational complexity of the operation.
 The unit of gas is calibrated to be equivalent to 300 milliseconds of execution time on the target hardware of the sum of MAX_ASYNC_GAS and MAX_BLOCK_GAS.
-Gaz is expressed as an unsigned 64-bit integer.
+Gas is expressed as an unsigned 64-bit integer.

 1 gas unit (GAS) is equivalent to 1,000,000,000,000 picoGas, the smallest unit of gas.